opnfv/sdnvpn/docs/release/userguide/feature.userguide.rst

                   python-novaclient python-neutronclient python-glanceclient \
                   python-keystoneclient debtcollector netifaces enum

-Download the source code and artifact
+[FUEL] Download the source code and artifact
 -------------------------------------
 To be able to install the scenario os-odl_l2-bgpvpn one can follow the way CI is deploying the scenario.